marein/php-gaming-website/README.md

 1. First thing we've todo is scale the databases which are accessed for read purposes.
 Since there's no concurrency issue here, we can just add replications for the MySQL and Redis storages.
 2. The second thing is a little bit trickier.
 We've to scale the databases for write purposes.
-I will describe this using the Connect Four and the chat context.
+I will describe this using the Connect Four and the Chat context.
 I've put much effort to allow scaling the Connect Four context properly.
 Because we use the CQRS pattern to decouple the queries that span multiple games, such as counting running games or listing open games, it's easy to scale the command side.
 We've just to throw in a technique called